guhilling/citi-workshop-20201102/4.3.0-DEV/workshop/modules/module-01-installation/01-prepare-installation.md

 [root@services ~]# ssh-keygen -t rsa -N "" -f /root/.ssh/id_rsa
 ```

+## Set up the ignition files

-Next we need to create the ignition files that will be used during the installation:
+We have to create the ignition files they will be used for the installation:

+First we start with the install-config-base.yaml file

 ```
 [root@services ~]# vim install-config-base.yaml